pelamfi/pelam-scala-csv/readme.md

     * Reading a CSV file is done with a Scala Iterator interface
   * Second higher level API is richer and is based on the Table class.
     * Supports attaching type information to rows and columns
-    * Allows having some regions represented with smarter and custom Cell types (like your own date cell.)
+    * Allows having regions represented with custom Cell types; for example a date cell.
     * Autodetection of CSV format details
     * Pluggable functions for defining Row, Column and Cell types.
-    * Supports management of locales (Office apps change default CSV format based on locale.)
+    * Management of locales.
+Office apps change CSV format based on locale.

 ## License